court-johnson/LandryAdventures/README.md

 Created RV Travel/Lifestyle Blog Site using Wordpress theme with heavy custom CSS tailoring to create site and features requested by client.
 Working with client to receive higher resolution photographs and updating features with content.

+Client is weighing options for live hosting.
+Site is currently locally hosted.

 Approval given for public sharing.